Max-Bustamante69/Practice-Programming-Languages/README.md

 # Time Travel Simulation Code Documentation

 This documentation provides an overview of the time travel simulation project.
 The project involves creating a doubly linked list to represent unique temporal events.
 Each node in the list represents a temporal event, and the pointers between nodes can point both to the past and the future.
+This project is developed for the course "ST0244 Programming Languages" at Universidad EAFIT during the second semester of 2023.

 ## Table of Contents